Sonnet: Yiddish

+Later examples of those writing substantial numbers of sonnets in the US number the scholar N. B. Minkoff, who included a sonnet cycle in Lieder (1924), his first publication after immigrating, and Aron Glantz-Leyeles (1899–1968), who published a whole collection of poems in mediaeval forms in 1926.
+This included "Autumn", a densely rhymed garland of fifteen sonnets.
+In 1932 Yoysef-Leyzer Kalushiner (1893–1968) published a whole book of sonnets in New York.
+He was followed by the little known M. Freed, who had already published a sonnet collection, The Narcissi ("נארציסן", Czernowitz, 1937), in Bukovina before making his way to the US, where he published An evening by the Prut (מ. פרידוויינינגער, New York, 1942).
+Later collections of sonnets include Sonetn fun toye-voye (Sonnets of chaos, New York, 1957) by Yirmye Hesheles, (1910–2010) and Mani Leib's Sonetn (1961), considered the crowning achievement of his work and "one of the last great works of Yiddish poetry".
+To these post-war collections may be added Meksike, finf un draysik sonetn (Mexico, 35 sonnets, 1949), which was published in Mexico City after Austridan Oystriak (1911-92) had fled there from Europe in 1940.

+Yiddish sonnets published in Israel, where the preferred language was Hebrew, were comparatively rare.
+Samuel Jacob Taubes (1898-1975) had already published religious sonnets in Europe before emigrating to Israel after a wandering literary career.
+Shlomo Roitman (1913-85) began writing in Russia and published sonnet collections after his arrival in Israel.

 Slavic languages

 Czech

 The sonnet was introduced into Czech literature at the beginning of the 19th century.
 The first great Czech sonneteer was Ján Kollár, who wrote a cycle of sonnets named Slávy Dcera (The daughter of Sláva / The daughter of fame).
 While Kollár was Slovak, he was a supporter of Pan-Slavism and wrote in Czech, as he disagreed that Slovak should be a separate language.
 Kollár's magnum opus was planned as a Slavic epic poem as great as Dante's Divine Comedy.
 It consists of The Prelude written in quantitative hexameters, and sonnets.
 The number of poems increased in subsequent editions and came up to 645.
 The greatest Czech romantic poet, Karel Hynek Mácha also wrote many sonnets.
 In the second half of the 19th century Jaroslav Vrchlický published Sonety samotáře (Sonnets of a Solitudinarian).
 Another poet, who wrote many sonnets was Josef Svatopluk Machar.
 He published Čtyři knihy sonetů (The Four Books of Sonnets).
 In the 20th century Vítězslav Nezval wrote the cycle 100 sonetů zachránkyni věčného studenta Roberta Davida (One Hundred Sonnets for the Woman who Rescued Perpetual Student Robert David).
 After the Second World War the sonnet was the favourite form of Oldřich Vyhlídal.
 Czech poets use different metres for sonnets, Kollár and Mácha used decasyllables, Vrchlický iambic pentameter, Antonín Sova free verse, and Jiří Orten the Czech alexandrine.
 Ondřej Hanus, himself the author of distinguished sonnets, wrote a monograph about Czech sonnets in the first half of the twentieth century.